NSBLab/MBM/README.md

   * Parameters specifying the visualisation of the results.

-The outputs of `mbm_main.m` combined in the struture `MBM` are: the statistical map,  its p-values, thresholded statistical map, beta spectrum, its p-values, significant beta spectrum, the significant patterns, and the most influential modes.
-Visualisation of the results are provided.
+The outputs of `mbm_main.m` combined in the structure `MBM` are: the statistical map,  its p-values, thresholded statistical map, beta spectrum, its p-values, significant beta spectrum, the significant patterns, and the most influential modes.
+Visualisation of the results is provided.

-Run `help mbm_main` in Command Window or open `mbm_main.m` to see the documentation on all the input and output parameters and their types.
+Run `help mbm_main` in the Command Window or open `mbm_main.m` to see the documentation on all the input and output parameters and their types.
 See `mbm_demo_sim.m` and `mbm_demo_emp.m` for examples.

 ## Running MBM by GUI

 [To use standalone app, install by using `MBMInstaller.exe'.
 After installation, open MBM app in your system.]:

-To use the GUI in Matlab, open `mbm_app.mlapp` by double clicking.
+To use the GUI in Matlab, open `MBM_toolbox.mlapp` by double clicking.

 The app appears as shown below.
-On the top, the input panel has three tabs: **Maps**, **Stat**, and **Eigenmodes**.
-The run panel is on the bottom.
+On the upper part, the input panel has three tabs: **Maps**, **Stat**, and **Eigenmodes**.
+The run panel is on the lower part.

 ![cover](figure/GUI.png)

-The inputs to run the model are as follows.
+Load the following inputs to run the model:

   * In the **Maps** tab:

-    * *Map list*: load a text file of a list of input anatomical measure maps.
+    * *Map list*: a text file comprising the list of paths to the anatomical maps in GIFTI, NIFTI, or .mgh format; or a .mat file containing a matrix whose each row is a map; or a .mgh file containing a 4-D matrix obtained mri_glmgit output.

-    * *Mask*: load a text file containing a binary mask where values '1' or '0' indicating the vertices of the applied maps to be used or removed.
+    * *Mask*: a text file containing a binary mask where values '1' or '0' indicate the vertices of the applied maps to be used or removed.

-    * *Surface*: load a vtk file containing a surface to plot the result.
+    * *Surface*: a vtk file containing a surface used to calculate the eigenmodes and/or plot the results.
 The surface should be the one that the eigenmodes are derived from and the anatomical maps are projected on.

-    * *Hemisphere*: choose to be analysed from the drop down list.
+    * *Hemisphere*: to be analysed, chosen from the drop down list.

   * In the **Stat** tab:

-    * *Statistic test*: choose from the drop down list.
+    * *Statistic test*: chosen from the drop down list.

-    * *design matrix G*: load a text file containing a design matrix [m subjects by k effects].
-For the design matrix in the statistical test of *one sample* (one column), *two sample* (two columns), *one way ANOVA* (k columns), '1' or '0' in each column indicates a subject in a group or not.
+    * *design matrix G*: a text file containing a design matrix [m subjects by k effects].
+For the design matrix in the statistical test of *one sample* (one column), *two sample* (two columns), *one way ANOVA* (k columns, number of subjects in each group must be equal), '1' or '0' in each column indicates a subject in a group or not.
 For the design matrix in the statistical test of *ANCOVA*: '1' or another number (e.g., '2') in the first column indicates the group effect (similar to the input file for mri_glmfit in Freesurfer) and discrete or continuous numbers in the second to k-th columns indicates covariates.

-  	* *Permutation*: put the number of permutations in the statistical test.
+  	* *Permutation*: the number of permutations in the statistical test.

-    * *Pthr: tail approx*: put the threshold of p-values for tail approximation.
+    * *Pthr: tail approx*: the threshold of p-values for tail approximation.
 If the p-values are below Pthr, these are refined further using a tail approximation from the Generalise Pareto Distribution (GPD).

-    * *P threshold*: put the threshold of p-values for being significant.
+    * *P threshold*: the threshold of p-values for being significant.

     * *FDR*: mark if using FDR correction.

   * In the **Eigenmodes** tab,

-    * *Eigenmodes*: load a text file containing eigenmodes in columns.
+    * *Eigenmodes*: a text file or a .mat file containing eigenmodes in columns.
+If you do not have pre-calculated eigenmodes, this input can be omitted but .vtk surface is required.
+The code will calculate the eigenmodes from the .vtk surface.

+    * *Mass matrix*: a text file or a .mat file containing mass matrix.
+See https://github.com/Deep-MI/LaPy and the reference papers to understand what is a mass matrix and how eigenmodes are calculated.

-    * *Number of modes*: put the number of eigenmodes used for the analysis.
+    * *Number of modes*: the number of eigenmodes used for the analysis.

-    * *Most influential modes*: put the number of the most influential modes to plot.
+    * *Most influential modes*: the number of the most influential modes to plot.

+On the lower part:

-To run the analysis:
+  * *Run*: to run the analysis.

-  * Press *Run*.
-  * Press *Save* when the analysis has finished to save the structure 'MBM' containing the parameters and results in a .mat file.
+  * *Save*: to save the structure 'MBM' containing the parameters and results in a .mat file when the analysis has finished.
-  * Press *Plot* to plot the results.
+  * *Plot* to plot the results.
 The result panel comprises the t-map, the thresholded t-map, the beta spectrum, the significant pattern, and most influential modes.
   * If required, press *Stop* to interupt the analysis.
 For 5000 permutations, the analysis needs approximately one hour to run.

+## Running demo

+### On Command Window or Editor

+Run `mbm_demo_prerequisite.m` to generate the paths to input data on your computer.
+This has to be run before the following demos.

+Run `mbm_demo_sim.m` for mapping cortical thickness difference, i.e., two sample t-test, on simulated data.

+Run `mbm_demo_emp.m` for mapping cortical thickness difference taking into account covariate of sex and age, i.e., ANCOVA, on empirical data.

+### On GUI

+Note that `mbm_demo_prerequisite.m` has to be run as a prerequisite.

+If `mbm_demo_sim.m` or `mbm_demo_emp.m` has been run, use "Load" button to read 'data/demo_sim/mbm_demo_sim.mat' or 'data/demo_sim/mbm_demo_emp.mat'.
+Hit "Run" button to run and "Plot" to plot the results.

+Otherwise, load all the inputs in the tabs on the upper part and then hit "Run".
+Use the example data as described below.

 ## Example data are in the data folder.

+In demo_sim and demo_emp folders:

   * Input thickness maps are in the *thickness* folder.

-  * The list of input maps is `map_filename.txt`. `mbm_demo_prerequisite.m` needs to be run before running the demos in order to generate `map_full_path.txt` containing the paths to these maps.
+  * `inputMaps_full_path.txt`, `inputMaps_full_path_ANCOVA_twosample.txt`, or `inputMaps_full_path_onewayANOVA.txt`: containing the list of paths to input maps. `mbm_demo_prerequisite.m` needs to be run before running the demos in order to generate these files from the list of input maps in `inputMaps_filename.txt`, `inputMaps_full_path_ANCOVA_twosample.txt`, or `inputMaps_filename_onewayANOVA.txt`.

+  * `inputMaps_ANCOVA_twosample.mat`: containing a matrix whose each row is a map.

+  * `inputMaps_ANCOVA_twosample.mgh`: containing a 4-D matrix obtained as mri_glmgit output.

-  * The binary map is `mask_S1200.L.midthickness_MSMAll.32k_fs_LR.txt`.
+  * `mask_S1200.L.midthickness_MSMAll.32k_fs_LR.txt` or `fsaverage_164k_cortex-lh_mask.txt`: binary mask.

-  * The vtk file of the surface to plot is `fsLR_32k_midthickness-lh.vtk`.
+  * `fsLR_32k_midthickness-lh.vtk` or `fsaverage_164k_midthickness-lh.vtk`: the vtk file of the surface.

-  * The design matrix G is in `G_one_sample.txt`, `G_two_sample.txt`, or `G_ANCOVA.txt`.

-  * The eigenmodes are in `evec_501_masked_S1200.L.midthickness_MSMAll.32k_fs_LR.txt`.
+  * `G_one_sample.txt`, `G_onewayANOVA_twosample.txt`, `G_onewayANOVA_twosample.csv`, `G_two_sample.txt`, `G_one_way_ANOVA.txt`, or `G_ANCOVA.txt`: the design matrix G corresponding to the statistical test.

+  * `fsLR_32k_midthickness-lh_emode_150.mat`, `fsLR_32k_midthickness-lh_emode_150.txt`, or `fsaverage_164k_midthickness-lh_emode_200.mat`: the eigenmodes.

+  * `fsLR_32k_midthickness-lh_mass_150.mat`, `fsLR_32k_midthickness-lh_mass_150.txt`, or `fsaverage_164k_midthickness-lh_mass_200.mat`: the mass matrix.

 ## Original data